Our nine-month apprenticeship program is a complete course in practical herbal medicine for beginning and intermediate students.

 - A refund of the remainder of the tuition paid will be given to a student who withdraws in writing within 14 days of the first day of class.
 This year’s drop date is March 24th, 2017.

 - After the drop date, students are committed to the course and no refunds will be issued.
 Automated recurring debits will continue to be collected even if the student is unable to attend the classes.
 All students are expected to pay the full tuition even if they decide a a later point to discontinue the program.

 All students who are enrolled in the Apprenticeship program receive a discount on all community classes we offer, and are invited to all of our public herb walks free of charge!

 schedule & location

-The 2014 Apprenticeship Program dates will be published in the Fall.
-The class will meet one weekend a month: classes take place 10:00am – 5:00pm on Saturday and Sunday each weekend we meet, and are held at our school/clinic space: 25 Saint Mary’s Court, Brookline MA 02446.
+The Apprenticeship meets one long weekend a month, March – November: classes take place 10:00am – 5:00pm on Friday, Saturday, and Sunday each weekend we meet, and are held at our school/clinic space: 25 Saint Mary’s Court, Brookline MA 02446.

 We take herb walks together each month at a spot of conservation land a block away from the school.
 In the summer months we also meet at a greenspace on the Charles river one morning each weekend, or at the Arnold Arboretum; both are a short distance from the school by car or T. For these excursions, we arrange carpools and give directions and maps.
 These herb walks are not overly strenuous, but can last for several hours at a time.